 The Lyrids Meteor Shower is one of the oldest known meteor showers (sightings date back to 687 BC in China!) and it’s set to occur once again.
 The Lyrids light up the night sky every year as Earth runs into the meteor debris trail on the third week of every April.

-If the weather permits, stargazers can expect to see up to 20 meteors per hour streaking across the night sky when the meteor shower peaks between 22 to 23 April, exactly a year after its last occurence!
+If the weather permits, stargazers can expect to see up to 20 meteors per hour streaking across the night sky when the meteor shower peaks between 22 to 23 April, exactly a year after its last occurrence!

 But first, what are meteor showers all about?
 A meteor shower is a celestial event in which many meteors are observed to radiate or originate from one point in the night sky.
 These meteors are caused by streams of cosmic debris called meteoroids entering Earth’s atmosphere at extremely high speeds on parallel trajectories, resulting in celestial displays streaking across the skies.

-How to view the Lyrids Meteor Shower from Singapore
+How to view the Lyrids Meteor Shower April 2026 from Singapore

 No fancy gadgets are needed — just step outside after 1am.
 Find a dark spot away from city lights, like parks, beaches, or reservoirs, for the best view.
 Clear skies are key, so check the weather before heading out!

-Supermoons in Singapore 2025
+Supermoons in Singapore 2026

 What’s a supermoon?